-MASTER OF EDUCATION DEGREE SCHOOL COUNSELING
+MASTER OF EDUCATION in SCHOOL COUNSELING

 Prerequisite: Elementary or Secondary teaching certificate.
 Teachers who hold out-of-state teaching credentials should consult with the NWOSU Certification Officer and with the State Department of Education in their state to ensure that they will be certified to teach in their state.
+This option is a thirty-four hour program.

 - 1. Required core subjects (10 hours)

 - A. EDUC 5010 Graduate Study Seminar

 - B. Research

-- EDUC 5013 Introduction to Research (must be taken within the first nine hours of coursework) C. Foundation
+EDUC 5013 Introduction to Research (must be taken within the first nine hours of coursework)

+- C. Foundation

 - EDUC 5203 Educational Practices

 - D. Psychology

 - EDUC 5212 Psychology of Teaching

 - E. Diversity

 - EDUC 5822 Multicultural Education

 - 2. Related area of study: Counseling (24 hours)

-- EDUC 5500 Practicum Counseling + EDUC 5812 Introduction to Guidance and Counseling EDUC 5852 Developmental Guidance for Counselors PSYC 5183 Human Growth and Development PSYC 5133 Assessment I: Achievement, Personality, and Cognitive Assessment PSYC 5253 Intervention Strategies for Counselors PSYC 5803 Strategies and Techniques of Counseling PSYC 5812 Group Counseling PSYC 5832 Career Education PSYC 5872 Individual Counseling
+- EDUC 5500 School Counseling Practicum+

+- EDUC 5812 Introduction to Guidance and Counseling

+- EDUC 5852 Developmental Guidance for Counselors

+- PSYC 5183 Human Growth and Development

+- PSYC 5133 Assessment I: Achievement, Personality, and Cognitive Assessment

+- PSYC 5253 Intervention Strategies for Counselors

+- PSYC 5803 Strategies and Techniques of Counseling

+- PSYC 5812 Group Counseling

+- PSYC 5832 Career Education

+- PSYC 5872 Individual Counseling

 - NOTE: On February 24, 2011, the NWOSU Teacher Education Committee voted to make successful completion (i.e. a passing score) of the Oklahoma Subject Area Test for certification a requirement for program completion in the School Counseling graduate program.

 - +Note: M.Ed. candidates may take only one other course with practicum/internship.
-M.Ed. canddidates may take only one course after completion of practicum/internship.
+M.Ed. candidates may also take only one course after completion of practicum/internship with permission of their graduate advisory committee chair.
 Any exceptions to these policies must be approved by each student's graduate advisory committee.

-COMPETENCIES FOR CERTIFICATION AS SCHOOL COUNSELOR Specialty Standards for Graduate Portfolio Assessment
+COMPETENCIES FOR CERTIFICATION AS SCHOOL COUNSELOR Specialty Standards